reytoms/Portfolio/Project_Part3.md

 Additionally, I incorporated changes suggested by my peers, the TA and professor in my visualizations of Part I and II that I included in my final version.
 These changes include:

 a.
-Chnaged of title for the visualization that denotes how depression levels have increased since the lockdown.
+Changed the title for the visualization that denotes how depression levels have increased since the lockdown.
 The title seemed confusing to my viewers as it read "THE PREVALENCE OF DEPRESSION INCREASED SIGNIFICANTLY IN 2020".
 I modified this to simpler words "DEPRESSION INCREASED SIGNIFICANTLY IN 2020".

 b.
 I also received feedback to include link to how they could plan a trip to Qatar.
 I used a click button in my story that redirect to a webpage to book flights to Qatar and another button for my viewers to plan their stay and activities when in Qatar.